What is Conjoint analysis

 Alternatively, you can click on CJT / Conjoint analysis.

 To facilitate data selection and avoid to manually select the two required datasets (Responses and Profiles), you can click on the magic stick.
-This will automatically load the two datasets if the conjoint design has been generated with XLSTAT.
+This will automatically load the two datasets if the conjoint design has been generated with XLSTAT and if the results sheet has not been manually modified (addition of rows or columns,…).
 A new window will pop up.
-Select the first cell of the XLSTAT report of the conjoint design.
-This cell usually corresponds to cell B1 of the CJT Analysis sheet.
+Select any cell of the sheet containing the design for conjoint analysis.
+In this example, we selected the cell H13 of the CJT Design sheet.
 Then click OK.

 You can also select your data manually.
 In the Responses field, select the 15 columns of the conjoint design corresponding to the individuals rankings (right part of the table).
 In the Profiles field, select the columns associated to the different profiles (excluding the profile names).
 Choose the ranking option as response type.